MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 Don’t Use Brokers

-They often have a conflict of fiduciary duties (between your interests and and their companies’ interests)
+They often have a conflict of fiduciary duties (between your interests and their companies’ interests)

-- The past doesn’t equal the future, there’s no guarantee returns will keep staying positive
+- The past doesn’t equal the future, there are no guarantees that returns will beat inflation, let alone they will stay at 7%

 - On a long enough timeline… We’re all dead